Red Cavoodles: $5,000 (GST Incl.)

 Puppies are bred from DNA tested parents, raised with ENS, ESI & Puppy Culture Program.
 They go to their new homes vet checked, vaccinated, microchipped, wormed fortnightly, weaned onto a quality dry food and introduced to toilet & crate training.

-We predominately breed F1 red & caramel Cavoodles but occasionally will have black, black and tan and sable puppies available.
+We predominately breed F1 red & apricot Cavoodles but occasionally will have black, black and tan and sable puppies available.

 Puppy Pack Includes: